obsidian-dot-dev/openFPGA-Vectrex/README.md

 ## Release Notes

-PENDING:
+0.9.1:
++ Added .json instance files for auto-loading of games + overlays
-+ Add support for analog joysticks in dock.
++ Added support for analog joysticks when docked.
 + Fixed SDRAM refresh when overlays are disabled.
-+ Overlays are no longer mandatory.

 0.9.0:
 + Initial release

-## ROM Instructions
+## Auto-loading Overlays

+This core now uses `.json` instance files to simultaneous load ROMs along with their corresponding overlays.
+A set of `.json` files for the officially released games + prototypes is provided for reference.

+Within the `<instance>.json` files:
++ The `.vec` entries correspond to the filenames of ROMs as they appear in the Vectrex "No-Intro" romset.
++ The `.ovr` entries correspond to the filenames of overlays as they appear in the MiSTeR "overlays.zip" archive.

+Additional auto-load entries can be added by replacing the filenames of the `.vec` and `.ovr` entries.

+## Manually selecting Roms and Overlays

+A special `.json` instance file named `0 - Select ROM and Overlay.json` is provided, giving a user the ability to load a ROM and overlay file manually when the core is first started.
+When selected, the file picker will prompt the user to select a ROM, followed by an overlay.
+This effectively preserves the core's original behavior.

+Once the core is running, ROMs and Overlay files can be loaded independently via the "Load Game" and "Load Overlay" core options.

+## ROMs + Overlays

-ROM files are not included.
-ROMs in the standard `.vec` format are supported by the core.
-These can be placed in the standard `Assets/vectrex/common` folder.
+ROM files are not included with this core.

+ROMs in the standard `.vec` format are supported.
+These can be placed in the standard `assets/vectrex/common` folder.
-## Overlays

-This core requires `.ovr` overlays in the same format as MiSTer.
-Please copy the overlays assets from that package, and put them in `Assets/vectrex/common`.
-These overlays aren't included in the release, but you can find a complete copy in the MiSTer repo listed above.
+Where available, this core uses `.ovr` overlays in the same format as MiSTer.
+Please copy the overlays assets from that package, and put them in `assets/vectrex/common/overlays`.

-Just like in Real Life, the core lets you choose different overlays from the game you wanted to play for fun.
-When starting a game, the core will also prompt you to choose a new overlay as well.
+These overlays are not included in this repo, but you can find a complete copy of compatible assets in the `overlays.zip` archive located in [MiSTer's Vectrex repo's overlay directory](https://github.com/MiSTer-devel/Vectrex_MiSTer/tree/master/overlays)

 ## Compatibility

 All 22 of the original 28 games not requiring 3d imager or light-pen have been tested as working.
-Homebrew/color roms have not been tested, but should behave as on MiSTer.
+Many popular homebrew titles also run correctly on this core.
+Overall performance and compatibility should match the MiSTeR version.

 ## Attribution